 Buprenorphine brand names include Suboxone and Zubsolv.
 Desired side effects may include pain relief, relaxation, and a mild feeling of euphoria.
 It may also help people wean off more potent opioids like heroin and methadone.
 Doctors recommend it for short-term use under close medical supervision.
 However, it doesn’t always work out that way.
 Whether through clinician error or intentional misuse, some individuals take buprenorphine much longer than intended.
 The side effects may be uncomfortable and worsen over time.

-As an opioid, buprenorphine will relieve pain and promote relaxation.
-It can also impart a feeling of mild euphoria.
-But short-term use of buprenorphine is also associated with confusion, nausea, drowsiness and decreased respiratory system functioning.
-If taken with alcohol or another depressant or numbing agent, the side effects can increase dramatically, potentially leading to lethargy that can result in unconsciousness, severe breathing problems and even death.
-Buprenorphine use can also provoke some withdrawal-like symptoms, including gastrointestinal upset, irritability, insomnia, anxiety and abnormally large or small pupils.
+Short-term use of buprenorphine is associated with confusion, nausea, drowsiness, and decreased respiratory system functioning.
+If taken with alcohol or another depressant or numbing agent, side effects can increase dramatically.
+These may include unconsciousness, breathing problems, and even death.
+Buprenorphine can also cause withdrawal-like symptoms, including gastrointestinal upset, irritability, insomnia, and anxiety.

 The longer a person uses buprenorphine, the more intense the side effects can become.
 Some possible long-term side effects of buprenorphine include: